sensu/sensu-docs/content/sensu-core/1.0/guides/securing-sensu.md

 #### RBAC

-The addition of role based access controls to your Sensu Enterprise Dasbhaord configuration allows for another layer of security when it comes to viewing and interacting with Sensu events.
+The addition of role based access controls to your Sensu Enterprise Dashboard configuration allows for another layer of security when it comes to viewing and interacting with Sensu events.
 Out of the box, there are several RBAC methods that are available for you to implement:

 * [LDAP][9]
 * [GitHub][10]